|

 Urban planning and development uses 3D urban topography models

-- to improve air quality by avoiding and eliminating "hot"-spots,
+- to improve air quality by avoiding and eliminating "hot"-spots, areas of high concentrations of exhaust gases and reduced fresh-air supply (microclimate modeling),

 - for drainage layout: where does rain water concentrate, flow